 If you’re standing at a checkout and the chip won’t work on your credit card, don’t give up right away.
-Here’s what to do when you swipe but can’t complete your purchase because your chip doesn’t work.
+Here’s what to do when you swipe but can’t complete your purchase because of a debit or credit card chip not working.

 Chips are a new security feature, but it’s hard to appreciate them when a broken chip keeps you from completing your purchase.
 It happened to a longtime friend, and another friend of his provided a solution.
 I had to share it, because I know it will happen to others.

 USB flash drives are pretty much a necessity these days.
 They’re far more convenient for moving files around than optical discs, and they make good backup devices.
 But not all USB flash drives are created equal.
 Here’s what to look for in a USB flash drive.

 Here’s a tip: I don’t just use USB flash drives for transporting data and backups.
 I like to keep a modest-sized USB flash drive plugged into my router, turning it into a small NAS.
 It gives me a convenient, reliable place to back up data from any of my computers.

 The Linksys EA6200 is hard to open or disassemble.
 But there’s a trick.
 This trick looks like it will work with other 6000-series routers as well, such as the EA6300, EA6350, and EA6400.
 Here’s how to disassemble a Linksys EA6200 router.

 “Does HTTPS matter?” a friend of a friend asked.
 “I heard it does.
 Is that still true?”
 Yes, yes, and yes.
 Here’s why.